Relintai/pandemonium_engine_docs/03_usage/03_3d/07_gi_probes.md

 # Using GIProbe

 ## Introduction

-Note:
- This feature is only available when using the GLES3 backend.
+Note: This feature is only available when using the GLES3 backend.
-          `doc_baked_lightmaps` can be used as an alternative when using the GLES2 renderer.
+[baked lightmaps](08_baked_lightmaps.md) can be used as an alternative when using the GLES2 renderer.

-Just like with `doc_reflection_probes`, and as stated in the `doc_spatial_material`, objects can show reflected or diffuse light.
+Just like with [reflection probes](06_reflection_probes.md), and as stated in the [spatial material](04_spatial_material.md), objects can show reflected or diffuse light.
 GI Probes are similar to Reflection Probes, but they use a different and more complex technique to produce indirect light and reflections.